AASoftware/installer/README.md

 ## Configuration

 Create a JSON configuration file in the same directory as the service executable.
-The configuration file should have the same name as the executable but with a `.json` extension (e.g., `myservice.json`).
 Here is an example configuration:
 ```
 {
     "Name": "MyService",